Tenant Satisfaction Measures (TSMs)

 Decent homes standard (DHS) and repairs

-Proportion of homes that do not meet the decent homes standard (LCRA) Proportion of non-emergency responsive repairs completed within the landlord target timescale (LCRA*) Proportion of emergency responsive repairs completed within the landlord target timescale (LCRA*)
+RP01 Homes that do not meet the Decent homes standard (LCRA) RP02.1 Non-emergency repairs completed within target timescales (LCRA) RP02.2 Emergency repairs completed within target timescales (LCRA)

 Building safety